AFTER A 6-MONTH BLOGGING BREAK, I LET YOU KNOW EXACTLY WHY, PLUS FUTURE PLANS IN THE WORKS.

 Don’t get me wrong.
 I still struggle with the comparison game even today.
 (In fact, earlier this morning as I write this.)
 Especially seeing other bloggers who started the same time as me already be pretty darn successful.

 It’s difficult to overcome feelings of failure.
 Like you’re not measuring up.
 But what it boils down to, again, is lies.
 The ones you’re telling yourself without even realizing.
 The ones maybe even others are telling you.
 In moments like these, it’s important to remember that’s all they are: lies and deception.
-So if you’re in the same boat, tell that evil twin of yours back down ‘cause you’re too busy finding success.
+So if you’re in the same boat, tell that evil twin of yours back down.
+You’re too busy chasing your dreams.

 PERFECTION WASN’T ACTUALLY PERFECT